ARCHIVES: HILCHOS SEUDA / OCHLIN/ BIRCHAS HAMAZON

 2) Geirim, converts to Judaism, are biblically obligated in Birchas HaMazon.
 They may also say the second blessing which includes the words "Al SheHinchalta L'Avoseinu Eretz Chemda...
 [Thank you Hashem for] giving to our forefathers the land [of Eretz Yisroel]...", as the land was given to Avraham Avinu who is referred to as "Father of all Nations", and thus Geirim are also descendants of Avraham Avinu.
 (See Mishna Berura Siman 199:7)

-Minors (boys under 13 and girls under 12, provided they reached the age of Chinuch) are obligated in Birchas HaMazon M'Drabanan, even if they ate only a Kzayis in more time than Kdei Achilas Pras (3-4 minutes), in order to be Mechanech (train) them in Mitzvah observance.
+Minors (boys under 13 and girls under 12, provided they reached the age of Chinuch) are obligated in Birchas HaMazon M'Drabanan, even if they ate only a Kzayis in more time than Kdei Achilas Pras (beyond 4 or 9 minutes, see above), in order to be Mechanech (train) them in Mitzvah observance.
 (Mishna Berura Siman 186:4.
-See Kobetz MiBeis Leivi Vol. 5 page 93, what is quoted from Rav Shmuel Wosner Shlita.
+See Kobetz MiBeis Leivi Vol. 5 page 93, what is quoted from Rav Shmuel Wosner Zatzal.
 See also Aruch HaShulchan 186:4 who maintains that minor girls are not obligated in Birchas HaMazon, however, most contemporary Poskim do not follow this opinion and require the Chinuch of minors equally for boys and girls)

 Halachos for Thursday, September 4, 2014